-The research paper entitled “Awareness and Readiness for Graduate School of African American Male Computer Science Students based on African American computer science students’ confidence levels, academic and technical capabilities, limitations of assistance, and likelihood in pursuing graduate education.
-Below is the abstract:
+(02/2018) RESPECT 2018 Conference features a CRCL research paper Awareness and Readiness for Graduate School of African American Male Computer Science Students based on African American computer science students’ confidence levels, academic and technical capabilities, limitations of assistance, and likelihood in pursuing graduate education